Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Introduction

-In this paper, we consider a human-in-the-loop learning framework for discovering anomalies via ensemble of detectors, where a human analyst provides label feedback (nominal or anomaly) for one or more data instances during each round of interaction.
+If the candidate set of anomalies contains many false-positives, it will significantly increase the effort of the human analyst in discovering true anomalies.
+To overcome the above drawbacks of unsupervised AD algorithms, recent work has explored active learning framework to configure the anomaly detector by the human analyst to minimize the overall effort on false-positives \cite{das:2016,siddiqui:2018}.
+In this framework, a human analyst provides label feedback (nominal or anomaly) for one or more data instances during each round of interaction.
 This feedback is used by the anomaly detector to change the scoring mechanism of data instances towards the goal of increasing the true anomalies appearing at the top of the ranked list.
-Our learning framework exploits the inherent strengths of ensembles for anomaly detection.
-Ensemble of anomaly detectors are shown to perform well in both unsupervised and active learning settings, but their characteristics leading to good performance are not well-understood \cite{Ensemble:KDD2012,Ensemble:KDD2013}.
-Additionally, prior work on active learning for anomaly detection \cite{das:2016,siddiqui:2018} greedily selects the top-scoring data instance to query the human analyst and obtained good results.
-However, there is no principle behind this design choice.
-We investigate these two fundamental questions related to ensembles and active learning for anomaly detection in this paper.
+Specifically, prior work employs a greedy query selection strategy by selecting the top-scoring unlabeled instance for feedback.
+Similar to unsupervised anomaly detection ensembles, prior work showed that active learning using tree-based ensembles performs better \cite{das:2016,siddiqui:2018}.